Na-Z/PS-2Net/README.md

 ## Introduction
-This repository contains the PyTorch implementation for our ICPR 2020 Paper "PS^2Net: A Locally and Globally Aware Network for Point-Based SemanticSegmentation" by Na Zhao, Tat Seng Chua, Gim Hee Lee [[arXiv](https://arxiv.org/pdf/1908.05425.pdf)]
+This repository contains the PyTorch implementation for our ICPR 2020 Paper "*PS<sup>2</sup>Net: A Locally and Globally Aware Network for Point-Based SemanticSegmentation*" by Na Zhao, Tat Seng Chua, Gim Hee Lee
+[[arXiv](https://arxiv.org/pdf/1908.05425.pdf)]

 In this paper, we present the PS<sup>2</sup>-Net - a locally and globally aware deep learning framework for semantic segmentation